 Armin Shimerman (Dr. Nefarious), Richard Steven Horvitz (the Zoni, Pollyx) and David Kaye (Clank) all worked on A Crack in Time, but also provided the voices of characters from Psychonauts, in order: Razís dad, Raz, and Ford Cruller/The Hideous Hulking Lungfish of Lake Oblongata.
 Amusingly, Shimerman and Horvitz play allies (however briefly) who become enemies in ACIT, which is (loosely) reversed in Psychonauts.

-Ratchet was voiced by Mike Kelley in the first game, but was replaced by James Arnold Taylor for Going Commando onwards (with Ratchet's death scream from the first game being recycled in the later ones, however).
+Ratchet was voiced by Mike Kelley in the first game, but was replaced by James Arnold Taylor for Going Commando onwards (though Kelley's voice was used for Ratchet's battle grunts up until Quest for Booty).

 What Could Have Been: Ratchet went through several different early designs, one of which was even shorter than he already is, and one that was more cat-like.
 Clank was originally supposed to be three floating spheres, each with an individual personality, but they ultimately decided it would be too difficult to keep the personalities from competing for attention (not to mention they looked aesthetically terrible on Ratchet) so they condensed them all into Clank.
 There were also some scrapped weapons that didn't make the cut in the original game, most notably a Drill weapon called the Revolverator that was difficult to program and was simply not enjoyable to use (but it makes a cameo in-game as a prop used by a miner), and a Giganto Ray and Shrink-O-Ray weapon that only appeared in promo images for the game; some of these scrapped weapons managed to sneak onto the cover of the original game.
 The Hydrodisplacer and Hologuise gadgets also had different designs early on.
 There was also a scrapped Hydra miniboss fight for Pokitaru, which was replaced with Ratchet just fighting the local wildlife on a boat.
 The most notable cut from the original game was an unnamed "Water Planet", complete with it's own boss battle, as well as a Jetski gadget for that level.